ehazlett/circuit/README.md

 Circuit can also provide basic restart capabilities for containers.
 By adding the `io.circuit.restart` label, the daemon will monitor containers and restart if they exit.

+Circuit can be used with a [CoreDNS](https://coredns.io/) [Plugin](https://github.com/ehazlett/circuit-coredns) to provide DNS responses for containers.
+This is most useful with the [macvlan](https://github.com/containernetworking/plugins/tree/master/plugins/main/macvlan)
+CNI plugin.
+Circuit uses [NATS](https://nats.io/) to provide basic clustering to enable container IP resolution across a fleet of Circuit nodes.

 # Usage
 The daemon and cli is combined in a single binary.